in28minutes/java-cheat-sheet/README.md

     }
 ```
 #### Static and non static synchronized methods and blocks
 Static methods and block are synchronized on the class.
 Instance methods and blocks are synchronized on the instance of the class i.e. an object of the class.
-Static synchronized methods and instance synchronized methods donÕt affect each other.
+Static synchronized methods and instance synchronized methods don't affect each other.
 This is because they are synchronized on two different things.
 #### States of a Thread
 Different states that a thread can be in are defined the class State.
 - NEW;